TAKIANFIF/torsh/README.md

 ## About

 TorSh is a tool thet simplyfies creation of reverse shell.
 It operates over  [Tor](https://www.torproject.org/) network.
 This is great for anonimity, and also help with the setup.
-You dot't need to do port fordwarding or any other kind of prepairation.
+You dot't need to do port forwarding or any other kind of prepairation.
 It yust works!

 </p>